The main symptoms are sudden onset of

 - usually vomiting and/or diarrhea are also present.

-The illness is caused by norovirus, although similar viral gastroenteritis illnesses may be caused by other viruses in the "small, round-structured virus" group.
+The illness is caused by norovirus, although similar viral gastroenteritis illnesses may be caused by other viruses.

 - The main source of the virus is stool and vomit from infected people, and is passed along through what is called the fecal-oral route.